evmcnb/quartz/content/Pearls/Urinary Incontinence.md

 ## Management

 **Stress incontinence:**
+- Urinalysis - to exclude a UTI or diabetes
 * Avoid caffeine, diuretics and overfilling the bladder
 * Avoid excessive or restrictive fluid intake
 * Weight loss if appropriate